Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 The most simple use case one can think of is an agent (let's call him `buyer`) that wants to buy some resources from another agent (the `seller`).

-The protocol consists in four types of messages:
+The protocol consists of four types of messages:

 - `Call for Proposals` (or `CFP`), used by the buyer for asking resources and their price to the seller.
 - `Propose`, the actual proposal in a negotiation.
-- `Accept`, meaning that the sender accept a previous `Propose` of his opponent.
+- `Accept`, meaning that the sender accepts a previous `Propose` of his opponent.
 - `Decline`, meaning that the sender is not interested anymore in continuing the negotiation.

 Every message contains the following information: